Killarexe/killarexe.github.io/content/projects/crystals/index.md

 Crystals is a small mod avaliable for **Forge and Fabric** witch adds new crystals witch generates on top of ores like: Redstone, Lapis, Emerald and Diamond.

+I wanted to create an other Minecraft mod but the mod needed to not affect that much the gameplay.
+So I thought why not add some useful decorations to generated ores.

 Each crystal drops the corresponding mineral (e.g. diamond crystals drops diamonds).

 # Preview